 Post-B’nai Mitzvah, it is our full expectation that all students and their families will remain active in Jewish life through The Gan, NFTY and URJ Campers, trips to Israel, and other ways to connect to Jewish community.
 B’nai Mitzvah is not the end of one’s Jewish learning; if anything, it’s just the beginning.

-To better understand the B’nai Mitzvah Program at Temple Beth Am, please review our B’nai Mitzvah Handbook (an updated version for 5782 is forthcoming) or schedule time to meet with staff or clergy by emailing our Scheduling Coordinator.
+To better understand the B’nai Mitzvah Program at Temple Beth Am, please review our B’nai Mitzvah Handbook or schedule time to meet with staff or clergy by emailing our Scheduling Coordinator.

 We’re glad you’re here!
 We warmly welcome members and prospective members who would like to learn more about Jewish life and who seek to convert and join the Jewish people.
 The full conversion process includes monthly meetings with clergy, completion of an Introduction to Judaism course (we participate in the regional course organized by the Washington Coalition of Rabbis), communal involvement, spiritual autobiography, personal project, and hatafat dam brit (symbolic circumcision, where applicable).
 Conversion concludes with a Beit Din (panel of rabbis ) and immersion in a mikvah (ritual bath).
 The conversion process usually takes around one year, however students are encouraged to proceed at their own pace.

 If you have never been to Temple Beth Am before, we encourage you to attend a few Shabbat services or community programs to get to know us.
-Once you feel like this is the place for you, please contact Sam, our Advancement Manager, to have a conversation about the process for membership.
-If you are a current member interested in conversion and would like to meet with a member of our clergy, please reach out to Hila, our Scheduling Coordinator.
+Once you feel like this is the place for you, please contact Amanda, our Membership & Development Coordinator, to have a conversation about the process for membership.
+If you are a current member interested in conversion and would like to meet with a member of our clergy, please reach out to our Scheduling Coordinator.

 We support and enjoy taking part in helping bond our members in eternal love and unity.
 It is amongst the most joyous moments in one’s life.
 Our clergy are overjoyed to support you in the emotional and ritual work ahead of the wedding.
 In most cases, the clergy require a number of pre-marital counseling sessions.
 Temple Beth Am clergy perform weddings for interfaith and LGBTQIA+ couples, and we proudly celebrate and welcome blended families.
 If possible, please confirm clergy’s availability before booking the day of the ceremony.